AngeClementAkazan/Saving-Model/README.md

 # Saving-Model
-This repository contains code code that shows how to save a tensorflow model with all its caracteristics
+This repository contains codes that shows how to save a tensorflow model with all its caracteristics